hectorvent/tg2sip-demo/README.md

 Tg2SIP DEMO
 ===========

+> Note: This demo is not yet compleated.
+For now you just can review code.

-It's just a demo to show what you can do with Tg2SIP, and what can a `Software Engineer` that love `VoIP`.
+It's just a demo to show what you can do with Tg2SIP, and what can a `Software Engineer` that love `VoIP` do.

 # What you can do